Crafting with kids is a great way to encourage their creativity and ensure that they are doing something productive with their time.

 Just like every other part of your crafting journey, you’re going to need a cleanup strategy.

-Before you begin your craft, give everybody a cleanup assignment.
+Before you begin your craft, give everybody a cleanup assignment using our printable chore chart.
 That way one person takes trash, one wipes down, one runs the vacuum . . . you get the idea.

 Some advance preparation, some good cover-ups, and staying in one spot can make any mess minimal.